Discover how a Desjardins group RRSP can support employees. Learn key features and benefits, tax advantages, and investment strategies in this guide

 If you’re aspiring to become an investor but don’t know where to start, this guide on how to start investing can prove useful.

-What sets Desjardins group RRSP apart from competitors?
+What sets a Desjardins group RRSP apart from competitors?

 Amyot noted that the firm's tools and resources designed to help members make informed financial decisions are among the biggest factors that make the firm's group RRSP stand out.

-"Desjardins Insurance offers simple, user-friendly services to help members better understand their retirement savings and feel more financially empowered," she explained.
-"These services include a savings simulator, a goal tracker, educational webinars, one-on-one sessions with licensed agents, and a wellness centre to support members in setting financial goals with the tips and tools they need to feel confident.
+"Desjardins offers simple, user-friendly services to help plan members better understand their retirement savings and feel more financially empowered," she explained.
+"These services include a retirement goal tracker, educational webinars, one-on-one sessions with licensed agents, and a wellness centre with tips and tools to support plan members in setting financial goals and building their confidence.

-"Plan sponsors can work with reputable and experienced investment fund managers to build a customized pool of investment options suited to their business size, while an engagement tracker and intuitive administrator website simplify plan administration."
+"Plan sponsors can work with reputable and experienced investment fund managers to build a customized investment lineup suited to their business, while an engagement tracker and intuitive administrator website simplify plan administration."

-Another factor that sets Desjardins group RRSP from others is its list of responsible investment options.
+Another factor that sets a Desjardins group RRSP apart from others is its responsible investment options.
 The firm considered a set of environmental, social and governance (ESG) criteria to find investments committed to a sustainable and equitable economy.

 Employees have three options: